Introduction to Handle SSL Certificate in Selenium

 Selenium WebDriver runs every test on a fresh profile without the SSL certificates, which results in the issue.
 There are good Selenium courses that provide adequate knowledge of this concept so you can check them out.

-By simulating human interactions on the web browser, Selenium surely makes tedious testing work easier, but there are distinct differences when running tests using automation.
-You may have seen situations when manually opening a website works just fine, but doing the identical activity using Selenium WebDriver results in an error message that reads, “This Connection is Untrusted.”
-Have you ever questioned why anything occurs?
-The solution is straightforward; when a URL is manually opened, the browser imports the necessary certificates automatically, and there is no error.
-In addition,
+By simulating human interactions on the web browser, Selenium certainly simplifies the often tedious work of testing, but there are specific differences when performing tests with automation.
+You might have encountered situations where manually opening a website works perfectly, yet running the exact process with Selenium WebDriver produces an error message stating, “This Connection is Untrusted.”

 What is an SSL certificate?